Dallas411/XamarinFormsMvvmLightNetStd/README.md

 This example shows hot to use MVVMLight to:

-Setup the Inversion of Control (IoC) Container
+1) Setup the Inversion of Control (IoC) Container.
-Bind the ViewModel to the View
+2) Bind the ViewModel to the View.
-Implement a Command
+3) Implement a Command.
-Calling code behind from your ViewModel
+4) Calling code behind from your ViewModel.